Pregnant women can track their experiences through a secure and confidential website

-Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), which leads the project.
+The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) leads the project.
 "Women can access free and reliable pregnancy information, and they can share their PregSource charts with their healthcare providers.
 The project also will generate much-needed data to help researchers address long-held questions about maternal and fetal health."

 Women who sign up for PregSource use online surveys to share what they are experiencing, and they can compare these experiences to those of other participants.
 Over the course of their pregnancies, women can chart changes to their weight, sleep, mood, morning sickness and physical activity.
 In addition, they can access informational resources developed by experts on pregnancy, childbirth and child development.
 PregSource also enables women to track their experiences after childbirth to help determine if any outcomes, such as heart disease, can be linked to events during pregnancy.

 Data collected by PregSource may help answer important research questions:

 - How many women experience morning sickness?
 How long does it generally last?

 - How much does pregnancy affect women's sleep patterns?
 How do these patterns change over the course of the pregnancy?

 - What are the patterns of weight gain during pregnancy, and how do they affect health?

 - How do women with challenges, such as physical disabilities or chronic diseases, experience pregnancy and new motherhood?